Skip to main content

 Key action: Do not settle your dwelling claim prematurely.
 Once you accept a final settlement, it is extremely difficult to reopen the claim if actual costs exceed the initial estimate.
 Get a detailed contractor estimate before signing off on any final settlement figures.

-Phase 3 — Soil Assessment and Geotechnical Engineering
+What Does Phase 3 — Soil Assessment and Geotechnical Engineering — Require?

 Pacific Palisades sits on complex geological terrain — much of it on coastal bluffs, canyon slopes, and hillside lots with existing soil movement history.
 Before your architect can finalize plans and before the city will issue permits, a geotechnical (soils) report is required for virtually all hillside parcels.